fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 This allows all components to make changes to the state of the redux store.

-The component can access the notes stored in the store with the [useSelector](https://react-redux.js.org/api/hooks#useselector) hoo, from the react-redux library.
+The component can access the notes stored in the store with the [useSelector](https://react-redux.js.org/api/hooks#useselector) hook, from the react-redux library.

 ```js